Skip to main content

 The entire Bible is written in a divine code — the Hebrew alphabet .
 Each letter is not merely a sound but a living symbol of consciousness and creation.
 Tav (ת): The Final Seal Numeric value: 400 Ancient shape: A simple cross or mark (×) Symbolism: Completion, sealing, mark, signature Tav is the final letter of the Hebrew alphabet .
 It represents the moment your inner assumption is fixed and steps into the world as fact — the culmination of the creative process.
 In Neville Goddard’s terms, Tav is the moment when “assumption hardens into fact.”
 It is your personal “It is finished.”
 Tav and the Number 40 Throughout the Bible, the number 40 is deeply symbolic of transformation, testing, and inner preparation : 40 days and nights of rain in Noah’s flood 40 years in the wilderness for Israel 40 days Moses spent on Mount Sinai 40 days Jesus fasted before beginning his ministry In each of these, 40 represents an inner gestation period , a time of reshaping...

 When most people hear " forgive seventy times seven," they imagine a moral command to endlessly pardon others.
-But according to Neville Goddard, the Bible is not a book of ethics — it is a psychological manual showing you how to shape your reality through assumption.
+But according to Neville Goddard, the Bible is not a book of ethics — it is a psychological manual showing you how to shape your reality through assumption .
 Who Is the "Brother"?
 In Matthew 18, Peter asks: "Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?"
 Psychologically, "your brother" is not an external person.
 It represents the old, limiting states within yourself — the persistent thoughts, doubts, and feelings that contradict your chosen desire.
 Each time a contradictory state arises, you are invited to " forgive " it — meaning you release it and return to your wish fulfilled.
-The story of Joseph and his brothers in Genesis primarily teaches this.
-The Numbers: 7 and 70 Jesus replies: "I do not say to you up to seven times, but up to seventy times seven."
-In Hebrew sy...
+This is beautifully illustrated in the story of Joseph , who rises in consciousness despite being rejected by his brothers.
+The Numbers: 7 and 70 Jesus replies: "I do not say to you up to seven times...

 The story of Jesus walking on water is not a tale of physical defiance of nature—it is a spiritual allegory describing what happens when imagination is consciously assumed rather than reactively disturbed.
 According to Neville Goddard, every character, place, and event in Scripture represents states of consciousness.
 In this drama, we are shown what occurs when the awakened “I AM” walks above the stormy sea of reaction, and how the disciplined use of imagination brings stillness to the mind.
 The Sea as the Subconscious In Matthew 14:22–33 , the disciples are in a boat “tossed with waves: for the wind was contrary.”
 This sea is not external—it is the subconscious mind , filled with movement and unrest.
 The boat represents personal consciousness trying to hold steady amidst emotional currents.
 When the imagination reacts to appearances—when the mind accepts fear as real—the sea becomes wild.
 Neville taught, “The world is a mirror, forever reflecting what you are doing within yours...

-The name Jesus is one of the most recognised and revered names in the world.
-Yet behind the simplicity of these five letters lies a profound spiritual mystery — a message of salvation, creation, and the divine process within each of us.
-When we explore its original Hebrew form and examine it through Neville Goddard’s teachings on the Law of Assumption, we discover not a distant saviour but the living blueprint of our own creative consciousness.
-Jesus: The Hebrew Origin and Hidden Meaning In Hebrew, Jesus is: יְהוֹשׁוּעַ ( Yehoshua ) or its shortened form יֵשׁוּעַ ( Yeshua ) Both forms mean: “Yahweh is salvation” or more intimately: “The LORD saves” / “God saves” The name is composed of: "Yah" (יָה) — a shortened form of YHWH (the sacred Tetragrammaton, often rendered as Yahweh) "yasha" (יָשַׁע) — to save, deliver, or rescue Neville taught that “ I AM ” (from Exodus 3:14) is the true name of God.
-Thus, in psychological terms, the name Jesus implies: J...
+Lord (YHVH) — describes imagination occupying and identifying with a specific state of consciousness - the I AM The name Jesus is one of the most recognised and revered names in the world.
+Yet behind the simplicity of these five letters lies a profound spiritual mystery — a message of salvation, creation, and the process within each of us.
+When we explore its original Hebrew form and examine it through Neville Goddard’s teachings on the Law of Assumption, we discover not a distant saviour but the living pattern of our own creative consciousness.
+Jesus: The Hebrew Origin and Hidden Meaning In Hebrew, Jesus is: יְהוֹשׁוּעַ ( Yehoshua ) or its shortened form יֵשׁוּעַ ( Yeshua ) Both forms mean: “Yahweh is salvation” or more intimately: “The LORD saves” / “God saves” The name is composed of: "Yah" (יָה) — a shortened form of YHWH (the sacred Tetragrammaton, often rendered as Yahweh) "yasha" (יָשַׁע) — to save, deliver, or rescue Neville taught that “ I AM ...

 Fish and Imagination: Jesus’ Miracles Through the Law of Assumption